 - Press Windows + x to open device manager,

-- Look for any driver yellow exclamation mark, if fond any update reinstall the driver.
+- Look for any driver’s yellow exclamation mark, if fond any update reinstall the driver.

-- Click Search automatically for updated driver software and follow on screen instruction.
+- Click Search automatically for updated driver software and follow the on-screen instructions.

 - Restart windows after update the driver software, and check there is no more NTFS_FILE_SYSTEM error.